Saturday, March 30, 2024

 For a Dancer

 Long ago I had a pet wolf, which, as I’ve often said, is an oxymoron if there ever was one.
 There really is no excuse for this, and I would never dream of doing it again.
 I learned the hard way, as others have, that even if a wolf is not in the wild, the wild will always be in the wolf.
+And as I have also said more than once, the cry of a captive wolf is one of the saddest songs there is.
+If a Robin Redbreast in a Cage puts all Heaven in a Rage, as Blake's poem would have it, what reaction must Heaven have to a caged wolf?

-I didn't adopt the wolf, whom I named Maya, by myself; my partner in this ultimately unfortunate experiment was an artist and photographer and musician named Rick Hartman, who always possessed a bit of wildness himself.
+I didn't adopt the wolf, whom I named Maya, by myself; my partner in this ultimately unfortunate experiment was an incredibly gifted artist and photographer and musician named Rick Hartman, who always possessed a bit of wildness himself.
 I do not mean wildness in the decadent party-animal sense in which it is most often applied to humans.
 What I mean is that Rick had a lifelong passion for nature and wildlife, and always seemed happier outdoors than in, and probably would have been content to live his entire life in a cave or at most a yurt in the middle of a vast wilderness.

 I have had this post whirling around in my head for more than the ten years that Rick has been gone; I actually began it a couple of years before he passed away.
 Originally it was simply going to be a rumination on wildness -- in nature at large as well as in humans -- framed around my experiences of living with a full-blooded timber wolf (and a man who identified with that wolf).